Bill Putnam hut: Access

 Overland access in winter has occasionally been accomplished, but is difficult due to closure of summer access roads.
 Normal winter access is via helicopter from a landing pad located near the Trans-Canada Highway 50 km west of Golden.
-Booking the helicopter well in advance is required and a satellite phone or VHF radio (or both) is needed for communication with the helicopter company on flight day.
+Booking the helicopter well in advance is required, and a satellite phone or VHF radio (or both) is needed for communication with the helicopter company on flight day.
 Because of serious mountain weather conditions, there is no guarantee that the helicopter can fly on any given day, so bringing a day or two of extra food is recommended in case the helicopter cannot take out people or bring in new supplies.

 Facilities

 The hut is a two-story building with sleeping area on the upper level and kitchen and living area on the main floor.
-It sleeps 20 in summer or winter dormitory-style on foam pads.
-The main floor divided into a kitchen area and three different living areas, and is equipped with propane powered lamps, two propane cook tops and a propane stove with oven for baking, as well as a wood stove for heating in the winter.
-The kitchen is well supplied with dishes, cutlery, utensils, pots and pans and bakeware.
+In summer or winter, it sleeps 20 dormitory-style on foam pads.
+The main floor divided into a kitchen area and three different living areas and is equipped with propane powered lamps, two propane cook tops, and a propane stove with oven for baking, as well as a wood stove for heating in the winter.
+The kitchen is well supplied with dishes, cutlery, utensils, pots and pans, and bakeware.

-Food storage is in an uninsulated vestibule on the back of the hut complete with mouse proof storage bins and an unpowered refrigerator.
-Water is available from a creek 100 metres south of the hut.
-A tall flagpole marks the water hole.
+Food storage is in an uninsulated vestibule on the back of the hut, complete with mouse proof storage bins and an unpowered refrigerator.
+Water is available from a creek 100 metres south of the hut, and a tall flagpole marks the water hole.
 There are several 20-gallon pails in the hut for gathering water.

 There are two separate double sinks in the kitchen.
 Grey water disposal can usually be dealt with directly down the sinks, which drain into a ground sump, but if the system backs up, guests will have to dig a snow-pit to dispose of it.
-Non-burnable garbage must be flown out at the end of the camp, but food scraps, biodegradables, bones, and paper waste can be burned in the wood stove.
+Non-burnable garbage must be flown out at the end of the camp, but biodegradables, such as food scraps, bones, and paper waste can be burned in the wood stove.
 There is a large ten-person wood-burning sauna near the main hut.
 The main supply of wood is located in and around the woodshed by the sauna.

 Human waste is dealt with by an outhouse located a short walk behind the hut, but there is a snow-walled urinal located off the trail to the outhouse.
 Barrels must be flown out by helicopter, so the volume of material put in them should be minimized.
 Garbage should not be disposed of in the outhouse.